 The Truman National Security Project featured me in The Truman Bulletin Member Spotlight (May 2020 Issue).
 They asked me about Immigration and COVID-19.
 Here is how the conversation went.
 How is Trump’s xenophobia and rhetoric impacting immigrants during the pandemic?
-It is important for Americans to understand that in times of pandemic our health depends, to… Continue reading Immigration & COVID-19
+It is important for Americans to understand that in times of pandemics our health depends, to… Continue reading Immigration & COVID-19

 It’s not only race at play here, it’s also misogyny and a bunch of bias and feers!